 LangGraph’s memory story is tightly coupled to persistence, and the docs also point to long-term memory tooling via LangMem, which frames memory as something you manage intentionally rather than accidentally accruing in a chat history.

-In our architecture reviews, we push for a “two-lane” approach: a small working memory for the current task and a curated long-term store for stable user preferences or organizational context, both governed by clear retention and privacy rules.
+In architecture reviews, we push a two lane approach.
+Use small working memory for the current task.
+Keep a curated long term store for stable user preferences and organizational context.
+Both should follow clear retention and privacy rules.

 3. First-class streaming for real-time UX and visibility into intermediate steps